 Pluggable Transceiver Module Status and Temperature Reporting

 Pluggable modules like an optical module or a direct attached copper cable is used to connect an OCP NIC to a physical medium.
-It is important to know the presence of pluggable modules and information about insertion/deletion of pluggable modules. summarizes pluggable module status reporting requirements.
+It is important to know the presence of pluggable modules and information about insertion/deletion of pluggable modules.
+Table 46 summarizes pluggable module status reporting requirements.